-You can experiment a little with various “awake times,” and my sleep training guide explains this concept in more depth.
+You can experiment a little with various “awake times,” and my free sleep training guide explains this concept in more depth.
 But, the general principle is, if your baby won’t nap for long, or if your baby won’t nap at all, start putting them down for a nap way sooner.

 Babies need deep, consistent sleep just like we do!
 Except they need it way more frequently.
 My sleep training guide gives more in depth sample schedules for babies at various ages, but most people who implement our sleep training method end up with babies who….